 School Nurse Occupational Outlook

-According to the U.S. Bureau of Labor Statistics, registered nurses, including those working in schools, will see a growth in their chosen career field from 2012-2022 (www.bls.gov).
-An employment increase of 19% is expected, which is faster than the average for most careers.
+According to the U.S. Bureau of Labor Statistics, registered nurses, including those working in schools, will see a growth in their chosen career field from 2018-2028 (www.bls.gov).
+An employment increase of 12% is expected, which is much faster than the average for most careers.
 A growing population and construction of new schools will attribute to the growth of employment opportunities for school nurses.

 However, school nurses may face more employment challenges than their hospital, health clinic and nursing home counterparts.
 That's primarily because schools don't need as many nurses as medical facilities.
 Since the environment is not as stressful as other medical facilities, the jobs are attractive to older nurses or those who do not want to work in a hospital.